 Be sure you are on our mailing list to receive schedule and special guest updates and registration information as it becomes available.

 And show your support for investigative and public interest journalism in North Carolina by becoming a 10 for 10 member!
 As a 501(c)(3) nonprofit newsroom, Carolina Public Press relies on the support of people like you.
 Join us to show your support and help CPP do even more over the next 10 years.

-- Late August—Amazing kids living in a COVID world: What parents need to know and what kids can do right now
+- August—Amazing kids living in a COVID world: What parents need to know and what kids can do right now

 - Mid November—Let’s get political: A conversation with NC’s top political leaders

 - Mid December—2021, that’s a wrap: Ask us anything, special guests and prizes

 We are continuing to add events and information, check back often!

 To be the largest independent investigative, public service journalism nonprofit newsroom in North Carolina